colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 There is a lot of talk about accessibility and we have taken tremendous strides to making the web more accessible and inclusive but we have a long way to go still from it being all-inclusive.
 So let's make the web more inclusive, but also remember how and why.
 Also reminding ourselves to actually do it!

 There is a broad spectrum of vision deficiencies and impairments we need to address during the design phase of the process.
-Making this process more inclsuive by taking the time to make sure color contrast (and other aspects of accessibility) work.
+Making this process more inclusive by taking the time to make sure color contrast (and other aspects of accessibility) work.

 Let us remind ourselves of the fact not everyone has perfect or near perfect vision.
 Embrace the process of color contrast, avoid illegible parts of websites that are created and unintelligible forms like in the examples I provided.

 [Jeffrey Zeldman](https://twitter.com/zeldman) summarized it up in his post on Blue Beanie Day (November 30th) when he wrote;

-<blockquote cite="Jeffrey Zeldman">&hellip;our industry as a whole thinks less and less about accessibility (not that we ever had an A game on the subject), and talks less and less about progressive enhancement, preferring to chase the ephemeral goal posts of over-engineered soultions to non-problems.</blockquote>
+<blockquote cite="Jeffrey Zeldman">&hellip;our industry as a whole thinks less and less about accessibility (not that we ever had an A game on the subject), and talks less and less about progressive enhancement, preferring to chase the ephemeral goal posts of over-engineered solutions to non-problems.</blockquote>

 #### Closing